Facebook Is Killing Me

 Cause I was raised up

 To be admired to be noticed

-I don’t have stats on me, but it’s well known that many of us (especially those reading this post) check Facebook constantly throughout the day.
-Even if only for a minute, I’m constantly taking a break from my work to scroll through Facebook update after update.
-But the funny thing is that the amount of times I find a status update to be of importance or tangible value is quite rare.
+I don’t have any stats on me, but the data on how often us Facebook users ping the network for updates throughout a given day is tremendous.
+Even if only for a minute, I’m constantly taking a break from my work to scroll through status update after status update.
+But the funny thing is that the amount of times I find any particular update to be of real importance or tangible value is quite rare.
 I have to believe that checking Facebook has become a habit ingrained in my head, sort of as a way to “veg out.”

-Another well known inevitability of Facebook is that people finely tune and monitor how their profiles reflect their outward personalities.
-More often than not they’re not quite accurate representations, but that’s for another post.
+Another well known truth about Facebook is that people finely tune and monitor how their profiles reflect their outward personalities.
+More often than not these profiles are not quite accurate representations, but that’s for another post.
 I don’t have a problem with this.
 I don’t even have a problem with all the junk “Comment if you like the red Power Ranger” posts.
 My problem is with all the vapid, egotistical posts that litter our feeds on a daily basis.

-It’s important to keep this in mind because if you don’t, you’ll start to feel like your life does not amount to much in comparison.
+It’s important to keep this in mind because if you don’t, you’ll start to feel as if your life has yet to amount to much in comparison.
 This is far from the truth.
 Everyone goes through ups and downs at different points in their lives — nobody has it as easy as it may seem.
 Everyone measures success in different ways, but the climb from the bottom is almost always the same.
 What’s important is that you’re honest, humble (overused but still applies), and happy.
 Because at the end of the day all we want in life is happiness.

 Or maybe I should just check Facebook less.